turingschool/trvrsl/docs/Attendees.md

 # Attendees

 Traversal brings together a diverse, inclusive audience of two hundred professional technologists.
-Part conference and part workshop, we spend two days together in a mix of presenter-driven single-topic sessions and collaborative discussions/activities.
+We spend two days together in presenter-driven single-topic sessions and opportunities to discuss and interact.

 Attendees are software developers across the spectrum from UI/UX/Frontend through Backend, Data, and Ops.
 They primarily work in